10 leopard facts!

 6. Leopards are skilled climbers, and like to rest in the branches of trees during the day.
 They are strong beasts, too, and can carry their heavy prey up into the trees so that pesky scavengers, such as hyenas, don’t steal their meal!

-8. When it comes to hunting for food, these big cats know they’re stuff!
+8. When it comes to hunting for food, these big cats know their stuff!
 When a leopard spots a potential meal, it approaches with legs bent and head low, so as not to be seen.
-It then stalks its prey carefully and quietly, until its five to ten metres within range.
-Then….pounce!
+It then stalks its prey carefully and quietly, until it’s five to ten metres within range.
+Then…. pounce!
 The leopard dashes forward and takes down its victim with a bite to the throat or neck.
-Small prey, such as small birds or mice, will receive a fatal blow from the felines paw.
+Small prey, such as small birds or mice, will receive a fatal blow from the feline’s paw.
 Ouch!

 9. Female leopards give birth any time of the year – when they do, they usually give birth to two or three cubs.
-Mothers stay with their cubs until they are about 2 years old (when they are old enough to hunt and take care of themselves).
+Mothers stay with their cubs until they are about two years old, when they are old enough to hunt and take care of themselves.

 10. Leopards communicate with each other through distinctive calls.
-For instance, when one male wants make another aware of his presence, he’ll make a hoarse, raspy cough.
+For instance, when a male wants to make another leopard aware of his presence, he’ll make a hoarse, raspy cough.
 They also growl when angry and, like domestic cats, purr when happy and relaxed.
 Cute, eh?